JimGrange/mixtur/README.md

     range 1-180 (i.e., if your experiment uses bar orientations), or radians (typically in the range 0-2PI, but could also be -PI to PI).
   - **target:** A column providing the target value.
-This will be used to calculate response error (i.e., the deviation between the participant’s response and the target value).
+This will be used by the **mixtur** package to calculate response error (i.e., the deviation between the participant’s response and the target value).
   - **non-target:** If the experiment had set sizes greater than one, the data should include columns that provide the non-target values (one column for each non-target).
 If there is more than one